 - A completed application for admission.
 Applicants are encouraged to submit the application no later than March 1 for the fall semester.
-Screening for admission will begin on March 1.
-Application forms are available from Graduate Admissions or from the Center for Excellence in Education. - 2.
-A \$50 nonrefundable application fee.
+Application forms are available from Graduate Admissions or from the Center for Excellence in Education. - A\$50 nonrefundable application fee.
 Checks must be made payable to Arkansas State University.
 If applications are received without payment, Graduate Admissions will hold all application materials and notify the applicants that no action will be taken until payment is received.
 International students may utilize a check or an International Postal Money Order to remit payment in U.S. currency. - One copy of official transcripts of all previous undergraduate and graduate coursework attempted to be sent directly from the institution(s) previously attended.
 (Graduate Admissions will compute the graduate GPA by counting all graduate courses completed, including any repeated courses.) - 4.
-At least four letters of recommendation, two from former professors and two from former or current employers.
+Two letters of recommendation from people who can speak to the student's ability to matriculate into this doctoral program and complete a dissertation.
 These letters will be reviewed by the doctoral faculty.
 An interview may be required.
-Recommendation by the doctoral faculty is required for admission to the doctoral program. - 5.
-Official report of scores for the Graduate Record Examination less than five years old.
-Scores must include the Writing and Qualitative portions
+Recommendation by the doctoral faculty is required for admission to the doctoral program. - A two page letter of interest describing how the student is a good fit for the degree program. - 6.
+Submit one of the following writing samples: - -A two-page personal philosophy of leadership, citing three sources of reference; OR - -A research paper demonstrating the student's ability to write at the graduate level - NOTE: THe paper must follow the latest edition of APA style guide. - 7.
+Resume of Curriculum Vitae